The Faculty of Architecture / Architecture

 Masonry construction types: the compartments; the box frame; the plates; the grid.
 The reinforced concrete, a material associated to modernity.
 The aesthetics of the reinforced concrete.

-Structures in reinforced concrete.
+Types of structures in reinforced concrete and their architectural implications.
 Floors.
 Infrastructure; building protection against groundwater with hydrostatic pressure.

 Contemporary buildings in reinforced concrete – case studies.